CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/IND.2.3 Sensors and actuators.md

 ### 1.2 Objective

 The goal of the device is to protect all types of intelligent sensors, regardless of manufacturer, type, purpose and location.
-It can be used for a single sensor or a contiguous assembly used as a sensor.
+It can be applied to a single sensor or a contiguous assembly used as a sensor.

 ### 1.3 Delimitation